Leipzig Salient: 14th Brigade

 Dust and smoke over the battlefield and intermittent reports from artillery and contact patrol observers, had led to the commanders in the 32nd Division at first gaining the impression that the initial attack had gone well.
 The 14th Brigade moved forward in two columns from shelters and at 8:45 a.m. the 1st Battalion, Dorset Regiment in the lead of the left-hand column advanced in artillery formation behind a screen of skirmishers.
 As the battalion debouched from Authuille Wood, machine-gunners in the Nordwerk opened fire and only 66 men reached Leipzig Redoubt.
 The two following companies were pinned down in the wood and the British front line.
 The commander of the 19th Lancashire behind the 1st Dorset, had a smoke screen made by the brigade 4-inch Stokes mortars to cover the right flank and then sent forward three companies to the Leipzig Redoubt.
 The companies advanced in waves of 30–40 men but were shot down despite the smoke; only 42 men made it across.
 Word was sent back from the redoubt not to send more troops forward, as the area was overcrowded.
 Two Russian saps dug before the attack were opened and secure contact established with the redoubt.
 The right-hand column saw the fate of the leading column and was held back in Authuille Wood.

 At 11:40 a.m.
-Rycroft contacted Lieutenant-General Thomas Morland, the corps commander, to report on the situation and suggested that another attempt be made to skirt round the north side of Thiepval and then work south to get behind Thiepval, the defences further down the Thiepval Spur and the Wonderwork to cut Zollern Graben and the other communication trenches leading back to Courcellete, 3 mi east.
+Rycroft contacted Lieutenant-General Thomas Morland, the corps commander, to report on the situation and suggested that another attempt be made to skirt round the north side of Thiepval and then work south to get behind it, the defences further down the Thiepval Spur and the Wonderwork to cut Zollern Graben and the other communication trenches leading back to Courcellete, 3 mi east.
 Rycroft applied for reinforcements from the 49th (West Riding) Division to follow the 2nd Inniskilling, which was preparing to advance.
 The 14th Brigade would reinforce the Leipzig Redoubt and attack Hindenburg and Lemberg trenches from the south and west, as the northern flanking move began.
 Morland agreed and the corps heavy howitzers were ordered to bombard the far side of the Thiepval Spur, the Wonderwork, the Nab Valley trenches and the Nordwerk from 12:05 a.m.–1:30 p.m.
 A bombardment on the west side of Thiepval and the château was not fired, as the 15th Lancashire were still thought to be in the village.